 Safety awareness is a major component of this course, with instruction on how to address capsize recovery, or prevent entrapment while operating a powerboat.
 It is a certification level course that combines classroom and on the water education using Smallboat Sailing Level 2 Instructor Guide, and the accompanying Level 2 Workbook, as a texts.

 COURSE LENGTH AND AGE REQUIREMENT

 This is a 2-day, 16-hour course.
 Attendance at all course sessions is mandatory.
-Absence from any portion of the course excludes the instructor candidate from evaluation.
+Absence from any portion of the course excludes the instructor candidate from certification.
 All Candidates must have reached their 16th birthday within the calendar year that the course is being held in.
 Students under 18 years of age who complete the course will be designated as a Sailing Assistant until their 18th birthday.
 Please be aware that forging/lying about your age is a violation of the terms of this registration and is grounds for revocation of any or all US Sailing certifications

 - Sailing experience in small boats - such as prams, dinghies, multihulls or day sailing keelboats.

-- Experience in operating a safety boat - this skill will not be taught at the course.
+- Experience in operating a powerboat - this skill will not be taught at the course.
 Instructor Candidates lacking adequate experience should either seek opportunities for practice or attend a US Sailing Safe Powerboat Handling Course.
 Candidates not passing this portion of the course or other tests will receive a Plan of Improvement, re-testing for which carries a fee of $75

 - Ability to swim 50 yards both with and without a life jacket.